MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 When silently deploying the Defender for Identity sensor via System Center Configuration Manager or other software deployment system, we recommend creating two deployment packages:

-- Net Framework 4.7 or later, which may include rebooting the domain controller
+- Net Framework 4.7 or later, which might include rebooting the domain controller
 - The Defender for Identity sensor

-Make the Defender for Identity sensor package dependent on the deployment of the .Net Framework package deployment.
-If needed, get the [.Net Framework 4.7 offline deployment package](https://support.microsoft.com/topic/the-net-framework-4-7-offline-installer-for-windows-f32bcb33-5f94-57ce-6120-62c9526a91f2).
+Make the Defender for Identity sensor package dependent on the deployment of the .NET Framework package deployment.
+If needed, get the [.NET Framework 4.7 offline deployment package](https://support.microsoft.com/topic/the-net-framework-4-7-offline-installer-for-windows-f32bcb33-5f94-57ce-6120-62c9526a91f2).

 ### Run a silent installation